-The Hartford Chorale has been in rehearsal for its October 24 and 25 performances of Beethoven’s Symphony No. 9 (the Choral) with The Hartford Symphony Orchestra.
-(Freude!)
+An ensemble in which I [used to] sing is in rehearsals for upcoming performances of Beethoven’s Symphony No. 9 (the Choral).
 The choral finale (“Ode to Joy”) is perhaps the most taxing choral music I’ve ever sung.
 In a recent essay, I explored some of the questions and issues I consider in preparing choral music from varying periods, traditions, and styles.
 Here’s what I have been thinking about as I prepare for rehearsals and performances of Beethoven’s remarkable Choral Symphony.
 (And yes, one must prepare for rehearsals, as well as for performances: vocally, musically, and intellectually.)

 It’s interesting to compare the vocal challenges of singing Beethoven’s Missa Solemnis with those of his Choral Symphony.
 Though the vocal portion of the Choral Symphony comprises only 15 or 20 minutes of singing, compared to the 80 or so minutes of choral singing in the Missa Solemnis, I find the Symphony much more difficult from a vocal perspective.
 Why?
 Mostly because of its tessitura; that is, the vocal range in which most of the singing is concentrated.
 While the soprano part for the Missa Solemnis requires a greater range from top to bottom, and includes a great many tension-blasting melismatic passages where one can race around (vocally!), the soprano part for the Choral Symphony requires long stretches of pretty-similar singing, much of it sustained at the very top of the range, around high A.